Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Many health organizations are transitioning to digital systems from paper records.
 Medical records and health information technicians are responsible for managing health information data by ensuring its quality, accuracy, accessibility and security in both paper and electronic systems.
 They use various classification systems to code and categorize patient information for reimbursement purposes, for databases and registries and to maintain patients' medical and treatment histories.

-4. Managing and interpreting big data
+4. Managing and analysing big data

 A recent New York Times article by Steve Lohr, "Sizing up big data, broadening beyond the Internet," addresses the new function of big data.
 He writes, "Big Data is the shorthand label for the phenomenon, which embraces technology, decision-making and public policy.
-Supplying the technology is a fast-growing market, increasing at more than 30 percent a year and likely to reach $24 billion by 2016, according to a forecast by IDC, a research firm."
+Supplying the technology is a fast-growing market, increasing at more than 30 percent a year and likely to reach $24 billion, according to a forecast by IDC, a research firm."
 He goes on to say, "Demand is brisk for people with data skills.
-The McKinsey Global Institute, the research arm of the consulting firm, projects that the United States needs 140,000 to 190,000 more workers with 'deep analytical' expertise and 1.5 million more data-literate managers, whether retrained or hired, by 2020."
+The McKinsey Global Institute, the research arm of the consulting firm, projects that the United States needs 140,000 to 190,000 more workers with 'deep analytical' expertise and 1.5 million more data-literate managers, whether retrained or hired, by end of 2020."
 Hospitals and health organizations can benefit from the breadth of data available and find practical applications such as gaining insight about patient behavior, budget regularities, treatment success and the preferences and needs of patients and their families.

 5. Mobile technology